crtheisen/lol-mastery-analysis/README.md

 ####I want to generate a new dataset and deploy!

-Root Dependency: Python 3.X
+Dependency (required): Python 3.X

-Clustering Dependencies: numpy, networkx, [python_mcl](https://github.com/koteth/python_mcl)
+Clustering Dependencies (optional, if you want to try clustering): numpy, networkx, [python_mcl](https://github.com/koteth/python_mcl)

 - Grab the codebase using <code>git clone https://github.com/theisencr/lol-mastery-analysis.git</code>
 - Run the backend scripts in the following order: